-The Alliance for Nonprofit Management defines an audit as:
+The National Council of Nonprofits defines an audit as:

 In certain circumstances, Federal funders, state regulatory agencies, and/or foundation prospects may require nonprofit organizations to provide audited financial statements.
 A charity also may undergo the audit process voluntarily in an effort to ensure their constituents, board members, and other stakeholders that their financial management system is sound.

 The National Council of Nonprofits has created a Nonprofit Audit Guide to provide charitable nonprofits with the tools they need to make informed decisions about independent audits.
 Because state laws vary in the scope of their regulation of charitable nonprofits, this Guide includes a 50-state chart that shows whether there is an audit requirement in each state, and if so, under what conditions.